 If you’re concerned about missing out on the iron and B vitamins that refined foods are often enriched with, eating a variety of whole foods should keep you covered.
 For iron, nosh on lentils, beans, or (of course) spinach.
 And, since vitamin C helps with your iron absorption, throwing some tomatoes into a salad or snacking on oranges or other citrus will help you make the most of the iron you’re eating, according to Newgent.
-Most whole grains provide thiamine (B1), while animal proteins like turkey, chicken, and tuna contain niacin (B3).
-You can find riboflavin (B2) in dairy products, almonds, and mushrooms.
+Most whole grains provide thiamine (vitamin B1), while animal proteins like turkey, chicken, and tuna contain niacin (vitamin B3).
+You can find riboflavin (vitamin B2) in dairy products, almonds, and mushrooms.

 What To Expect Long-Term